Scalloped Sweet Potatoes

 - In a saucepan, over medium heat, sauté butter and garlic until fragrant.
 Add the flour and whisk in until combined.

-- Next, add the Parmesan cheese, milk, cream, salt, pepper, cinnamon, ground ginger, nutmeg, chopped fresh rosemary, stir and bring the mixture to a soft boil.
+- Next, add the Parmesan cheese, milk, cream, salt, pepper, cinnamon, ground ginger, nutmeg, chopped fresh rosemary, stir, and bring the mixture to a soft boil.
 Remove from heat and allow to cool a bit.

 - Once cooled, stir in the shredded mozzarella and cheddar cheese.

-- Arrange the thinly sliced sweet potatoes in a row or in circles In a casserole dish, and pour the cheese mixture on top evenly.
+- Arrange the thinly sliced sweet potatoes in a row or circles In a casserole dish, and pour the cheese mixture on top evenly.

 - Then, cover with foil and bake for 30-35 minutes.